Quotition and partition

-In the rational number system used in elementary mathematics, the numerical answer is always the same no matter which way you put it, as a consequence of the commutativity of multiplication.
+In the rational number system used in elementary mathematics, the numerical answer is always the same regardless of interpretation, as a consequence of the commutativity of multiplication.

 Quotition

 Thought of quotitively, a division problem can be solved by repeatedly subtracting groups of the size of the divisor.
 For instance, suppose each egg carton fits 12 eggs, and the problem is to find how many cartons are needed to fit 36 eggs in total.
 Groups of 12 eggs at a time can be separated from the main pile until none are left, 3 groups: